apacheignite/documentation/3rd-party-integration/examples.md

   ]
 }
 [/block]
 Keys will be stored in `key` column having `blob` type and using [Java standard serialization](https://docs.oracle.com/javase/tutorial/jndi/objects/serial.html).
-Values will be stored in `value` column having 'blob' type and using [Kryo serialization](https://github.com/EsotericSoftware/kryo).
+Values will be stored in `value` column having `blob` type and using [Kryo serialization](https://github.com/EsotericSoftware/kryo).
 [block:api-header]
 {
   "type": "basic",